apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>scriptSpecSelectors defines the selector of the scriptSpecs that need to be referenced.
+<p>Used to select the script that need to be referenced.
-Once ScriptSpecSelectors is defined, the scripts defined in scriptSpecs can be referenced in the SwitchoverAction.CmdExecutorConfig.</p>
+When defined, the scripts defined in scriptSpecs can be referenced within the SwitchoverAction.CmdExecutorConfig.</p>
 </td>
 </tr>
 </tbody>